Umbrella-M/gpgpu/README.md

 This project is mainly for a gpgpu development.

-1. I intend to write this project in chisel.
+1. I intend to write this project in chisel[1].
 2. using some kind of cpu simulation for tests, should consider of circle-ci like cloud ci for verifing.
 3. At the very beginning, I intend to use this repository for some technical knowledge sharing.
 We should put some informations and knowledges we need here.